 - Manage and respond to reviews

-- Use Google My Business Posts to post updates about your business in a similar way you post to your Facebook business page
+- Use Google Business Profile posts to post updates about your business in a similar way you post to your Facebook business page

 Keep in mind that there is a lot of mis-information floating around as well.
 Don’t listen to those who tell you to use a PO box or stuff keywords in place of your business name.
 Create your account using real information.
 If your business has only one physical location and a service area, make sure that is how you create your listing.

-If you’re a local business, it is more important than ever to have a robust Google My Business page to increase your chances of appearing in the local search results.
+If you’re a local business, it is more important than ever to have a robust Google Business Profile listing to increase your chances of appearing in the local search results.
 Claim and edit your business listing to help you rank for local searches.

 Claim and optimize your Bing Places for Business

-Similar to Google My Business, Microsoft offers their local business directory that can help you rank higher on Bing’s local search engine results.
+Similar to Google Business Profile, Microsoft offers their local business directory that can help you rank higher on Bing’s local search engine results.
 Make sure you claim and optimize your Bing Places for Business listing.

 I’m sure you are wondering why you should spend time on Bing?
 Surprisingly, Bing powers over 35% of searches in the U.S.